vipulnaik/working-drafts/ark/opus-to-fable-docket-2026-07-26.md

 3. §2 notes rev 5 (all five blocks). *Largest volume of unrecorded results; do it before more compute accumulates.*
 4. §3 adversary searcher, aimed at the apex-generated part of the skeleton. *Highest marginal value: the only two-sided tool.*
 5. §4b, §4c, §4d as capacity allows.
+6. §4.5 needs no work — it is closed.
+Fold its one durable result (the state-DAG sizing, and the D-versus-C framing of ARK) into rev 5 alongside §2d if a natural place appears; otherwise leave it in this docket as a record of ground already covered.

 Two standing cautions from this session's error record.
 Errors in conversation were caught within a message by the user's pushback; errors in artifacts survived far longer — a solver bug produced a **false SAT** that lived until independent reproduction, a checkpoint-coherence bug burned 6.5 h of compute, and wrong mathematical claims (the bounded-block repair for odd n, the (2,6) chain's local failure at 3 | n, the "3/2 is template-intrinsic" claim) persisted across two notes revisions.
 Hence: any solver change re-runs the archived acceptance tests, and any new construction gets its local solubility checked at small primes before it is written down.